 For 25 cents, each play of this golf ball vendor slot machine pays out in golf balls instead of cash.
 The facade is complete with its original glass display of two golfers on the green and golf balls you can potentially win.
 This piece is incredibly rare as such machines were only found in high-end golf resorts in the mid-20th century, and their production only took place during the year 1940.

 M.S.
 Rau is dedicated to finding the rarest and most notable treasures, including exceptional antique slot machines.
-Visit our website any time or sign up for our newsletter to stay in the know on all our newest acquisitions.
+Slot machine collectors love our variety of vintage slot machines that are still in excellent condition.
+Visit our website any time or sign up for our newsletter to stay in the know on all our newest antique slot machine acquisitions.